 You’re probably familiar with this.
 A contributor puts a patch up on Bugzilla, Trac, or your project’s listserv.
 It’s large and spans several files.
 Eventually you get around to it (if you haven’t lost it in your inbox yet).
 You open an e-mail or the Bugzilla page to respond, put the diff where you can see it, and start going through the changes, line by line, making comments as you go.
 It’s tedious.
 You have to make it clear what function you’re talking about, make references to the general area in the diff.
 It’s a pain for the contributor too, because they have to figure out what you’re referring to.
 This leaves room for error.

-We’ve been working this way for years at VMware.
+We’ve been working this way for years in open source projects and at VMware.
 Code reviews are important to us, and help to keep our code clean and our products stable.
 It keeps us honest prevents us from cutting corners unnecessarily.
 However, the process is a bit time-consuming and not at all optimal.

 - Generate an htmldiff showing the old code and the new code side-by-side, highlighting the changes.